 Lights in Layers

 Long before kitchen design was an industry of its own, lighting in kitchens would typically consist of functional illumination.
-However in today’s kitchens there are several layers of illumination ranging from functional, to accent to ambient – all easily incorporated given the myriad choices of lighting fixtures available.
+However in today’s kitchens there are several layers of illumination ranging from functional, to accent to – all easily incorporated given the myriad choices of lighting fixtures available.
 Chandeliers, pendulum lights, under-cabinet recessed lighting and task lighting – all add aesthetic and functional design elements to the space while warming up the kitchen and making it more livable and cozy.